-A little east of the middle of North America, Lake Superior (or gichigami in Ojibwe) is an inland sea containing 3-quadrillion gallons of water.
-That’s:
+A little east of the middle of North America, Lake Superior (or gichigami in Ojibwe) retains the defining characteristics of a lake, but behaves like an inland sea.
+It has a small tide, busy international ports and 3-quadrillion gallons of water.
+That's:

 - 3,000,000,000,000,000 gallons (11.4-quadrillion liters)